mrapp-ke/MLRL-Boomer/python/subprojects/testbed/README.md

 ### 💡 Example

-By writing just a small amount of code, any scikit-learn compatible [estimator](https://scikit-learn.org/stable/glossary.html#term-estimators) can be integrated with MLRL-Testbed and used in experiments.
+By writing just a small amount of code, any scikit-learn compatible [estimator](https://scikit-learn.org/stable/glossary.html#term-estimators) can be integrated with mlrl-testbed and used in experiments.
 For example, the following code integrates scikit-learn's [RandomForestClassifier](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier):

 ```python
 from argparse import Namespace